Particular/docs.particular.net/transports/azure-service-bus/configuration/full.md

 The following settings are available to define how topics should be created:

  * `MaxSizeInMegabytes(SizeInMegabytes)`: The size of the topic, in megabytes.
 Defaults to 1,024 MB.
- * `DefaultMessageTimeToLive(TimeSpan)`: The maximum age of a message, defaults to `TimeSpan.MaxValue`.
+ * `DefaultMessageTimeToLive(TimeSpan)`: The maximum age of a message.
+Defaults to `TimeSpan.MaxValue`.
  * `AutoDeleteOnIdle(TimeSpan)`: Automatically deletes the topic if it hasn't been used for the specified time period.
 By default the topic will not be automatically deleted.
- * `EnableBatchedOperations(bool)`: Enables server side batched operations, defaults to `true`.
+ * `EnableBatchedOperations(bool)`: Enables server side batched operations.
+Defaults to `true`.
  * `EnableFilteringMessagesBeforePublishing(bool)`: Enables filtering messages before they are published, which validates that subscribers exist before a message is published.
 Defaults to `false`.
  * `EnablePartitioning(bool)`: Enables partitioning, defaults to `false`.
-For more information on partitioning refer to the [Partitioned messaging entities](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-partitioning) article on MSDN.
+For more information on partitioning refer to the [partitioned messaging entities](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-partitioning) article on MSDN.
- * `RequiresDuplicateDetection(bool)`: Specifies whether the topic should perform native broker duplicate detection, defaults to `false`.
+ * `RequiresDuplicateDetection(bool)`: Specifies whether the topic should perform native broker duplicate detection.
+Defaults to `false`.
  * `DuplicateDetectionHistoryTimeWindow(TimeSpan)`: The time period in which native broker duplicate detection should occur.
- * `SupportOrdering(bool)`: Best effort message ordering on the topic, defaults to `false`.
+ * `SupportOrdering(bool)`: Best effort message ordering on the topic.
+Defaults to `false`.
 partial: topics